18Jura12/ClassicCryptography---Angular/README.md

 # ClassicCryptography---Angular
-This project provides graphic view for realisation of classic cryptography cipers.
+This project provides graphic view for realisation of classic cryptography ciphers.